The following document lays out Celgene’s strategy and approach for the UK and applies to all Celgene entities organized

 Attitude towards tax planning

 Celgene complies with all tax rules and regulations on a worldwide basis and engages in tax planning that is aligned with its commercial business activities.
 In relation to the UK, Celgene’s strategy towards tax planning, including transfer pricing, is based on the arm’s length standard (as described by OECD guidelines) and aligns with Celgene’s commercial business activities in the UK.
 Any tax planning undertaken in the UK is done so with specific regard to the potential impact on Celgene’s reputation, goals and principles.

 Level of tax risk accepted

 Celgene strives to be compliant with all UK tax laws and regulations.
 Celgene’s tax positions in the UK reflect the business activities undertaken in the UK.
-However, there is an element of tax risk and uncertainty given the ever-changing current international tax environment.
+We employ appropriately qualified tax professionals and accounting staff to manage our tax position and take the advice of external experts.

 Approach to dealing with HMRC